HessamMehdizadeh/HessamMehdizadeh/README.md

 Here are some ideas to get you started:

-* 🔭 I’m currently working on TBD
+* 🔭 I’m currently working on Image Segmentation using Tensorflow
 * 🌱 I’m currently improving my C/C++ programming skills
 * 👯 I’m looking to collaborate on DSP acceleration in the audio or video field
 * 📫 How to reach me: hesam_mehdizadeh@hotmail.com